microsoft/Azure-Non-Fungible-Token-Solution-Accelerator/README.md

 ## Folders

+Refer to the following folders to learn about the solution components specific to **Azure Non-Fungible Token Solution Accelerator**.

 - [deployment](./deployment): Contains resource deployment scripts to deploy the resources required for Quorum and Token Service.
 - [documents](./documents): Contains API and Sample Application Descriptions